afiodorov/afiodorov.github.io/_posts/2015-11-18-stating-the-consequences.md

 of signalling going on not stating the obvious: I guess that's one way to project smartness.

-I recall the following conversation from my undergraduate lectures:
+I recall the following conversation from my undergraduate lecture:

 > Me: I really like this result in algebraic number theory showing that
 > triplets of real numbers can not be turned into a [field][field].